AdaCore/spark2014/docs/ug/gnatprove.rst

 In particular, |GNATprove| does not look into subprogram bodies, so all the necessary information for calls should be explicit in the subprogram contracts.
 A focused manual review of the code and assertions can efficiently diagnose many cases of missing annotations.
 Even when an assertion is quite large, |GNATprove| precisely locates the part that it cannot prove, which can help figuring out the problem.
 It may useful to simplify the code during this investigation, for example by adding a simpler assertion and trying to prove it.

 |GNATprove| provides path information that might help the code review.
-You can
+You
-display inside the editor the path on which the proof failed, as described in :ref:`GPS integration`.
+can display inside the editor the path on which the proof failed, as described in :ref:`GPS integration`.
 In many cases, this is sufficient to spot a missing assertion.
 To further assist the user, we plan to add to this path some information about the values taken by variables from a counterexample.

+A property can also be conceptually provable, but the model used by
+|GNATProve| can currently not reason about it [MODEL].
+(See
+:ref:`GNATProve_Limitations` for a list of the current limitations in
+|GNATProve|.)
+In particular using the following features of the language
+may yield VCs that should be true, but cannot be discharged:

+* Subtypes of discriminant records
+* Floating point arithmetic
+* Bitwise operations for modular types
+* The content of string literals

+In these cases the missing information can usually be added using ``pragma Assume``.

 Investigating Prover Shortcomings
 ---------------------------------